Skip to Navigation

 Things to do with kids in Picardy

-With older children, visit some of Picardy's world-famous World War I sites.
-With younger ones, discover the Bay of Somme, a beautiful wilderness of fresh air, endless deserted beaches, dunes and meadows just made for exploring, on foot, by bike or canoe, by boat, or even by land yacht.
-The Marquenterre bird sanctuary is a highlight of family holidays here.
+With younger kids, discover the Bay of Somme, a beautiful wilderness of fresh air, endless deserted beaches, dunes and meadows just made for exploring, on foot, by bike or canoe, by boat, or even by land yacht.
+The Marquenterre bird sanctuary is a highlight of family holidays here, as is seal-spotting.

 Tear yourself away from wild nature to visit the Somme’s main city of Amiens with its UNESCO listed Gothic cathedral, its waterside medieval houses, and a number of sites associated with science fiction author Jules Verne.
 Amiens’ scenic Hortillonages is a very pretty area of market gardens crisscrossed by canals that you can explore by motorized punts or barques à cornet, and there’s also a famous puppet theatre, Chés Cabotans d’Amiens.

 Head for the Oise département, home to the very Gallic Parc Astérix, with rides and attractions in five lands: Ancient Gaul, Roman Empire, Ancient Greece, Vikings, and ‘Through History’.
-Also in the Oise, Chantilly is home to the Potager des Princes - lovely gardens with rare and exotic gardens, various animals, open-air theatre and children's activities including gardening workshops.
+Oise is also the place to find the extraordinary Château de Pierrefonds, the filming location for the BBC's Merlin and a fabulous setting for family adventures and children's activities.

 In the Aisne département, visit farms galore and enjoy treetop adventure courses and horse-riding.